 Published on July 19, 2022

 Elizabeth McNeill is a writer and editor with a Ph.D. from the University of Michigan.
-When not doing her cat’s bidding, she writes about female creativity, embodiment, nature, and ghosts in contemporary translated literature.
+When not working with the Chicago Review of Books' amazing contributors as a Daily Editor, she writes about female creativity, embodiment, nature, and ghosts.
 You can find her book musings on Twitter @eamcneill.